Logesh051/EXPERIMENT--04-INTERFACING-AN16X2-LCD-DISPLAY-WITH-ARM-/README.md

-# EXPERIMENT 04 INTERFACING AN16X2 LCD DISPLAY WITH ARM AND DISPLAY STRING
+# EXPERIMENT-04:INTERFACING AN16X2 LCD DISPLAY WITH ARM AND DISPLAY STRING
+## Name : LOGESH N A
+## Reg.No: 212223240078

 ## Aim:
 To Interface a 16X2 LCD display to ARM controller  , and simulate it in Proteus
 ## Components required:
 STM32 CUBE IDE, Proteus 8 simulator .
 ## Theory